 Stretching is another great exercise that does wonders for you before bedtime.
 It will loosen your muscles and get them ready for sleep.
 If you have tight hips or hamstrings, stretching can also prevent you from waking up during the night because of cramps.
 However, always remember to breathe slowly while doing stretches so that you don’t cause stress on your body.
 Just let your body relax and flow through the movements with each deep breath.
 When done right, stretching is very effective for promoting a great night’s rest.

 Walking is one of the easiest exercises you can do in your spare time, and it has a lot of benefits.
 It keeps your heart healthy, relieves stress, and it’s also good for your lungs.
 You don’t need to run for miles; all you need to do is walk at a comfortable pace for 20 minutes.
 Try walking on a treadmill or going for a walk around the neighborhood at night.
 Doing this just before bedtime can really help you get better sleep at night and wake up feeling energized in the morning!

-Now you know why people do push ups before bed.
+Now you know why people do push-ups before bed for improved sleep quality.
 The answer is simple: to promote better sleep and help you get a more restful night’s sleep.
 Push ups, crunches, yoga and stretching will all help prepare your body for bedtime.
 If you’re having trouble sleeping at night and waking up feeling groggy in the morning, try doing some of these exercises to see if they can help you relax more and get into a better sleeping routine.

 Written by: Dr. Zack Garcia